-However, BPA shall not terminate «Customer Name»’s WREGIS subaccount until: (1) «Customer Name» has established its own WREGIS account and BPA has received written notice from «Customer Name» to transfer 100 percent of «Customer Name»’s RECs into «Customer Name»’s own WREGIS account; or (2) BPA has provided all RECs due to «Customer Name» for the previous calendar year under section «#».3 above and BPA has received written notification from «Customer Name» to Retire 100 percent of «Customer Name»’s RECs contained in «Customer Name»’s WREGIS subaccount. «Customer Name» may not have both a WREGIS account and a WREGIS subaccount open at the same time.
+BPA shall not terminate «Customer Name»’s WREGIS subaccount until (1) «Customer Name» has established its own WREGIS account or «Customer Name» has arranged for its RECs to be handled by a third party and (2) BPA has received written notice from «Customer Name» to transfer 100 percent of «Customer Name»’s RECs into «Customer Name»’s own WREGIS account or a third-party WREGIS account.
+After BPA has transferred «Customer Name»’s RECs from its WREGIS subaccount to «Customer Name»’s new WREGIS account or a third party WREGIS account, «Customer Name» may not have both a WREGIS account and a WREGIS subaccount open at the same time.

-Unless otherwise agreed by the Parties, if «Customer Name» terminates its WREGIS subaccount, then BPA shall not establish another WREGIS subaccount for «Customer Name» for the remaining term of this Agreement.(2) to comply with changes to federal law or to comport with state laws;
+Unless otherwise agreed by the Parties, if «Customer Name» asks BPA to terminate its WREGIS subaccount, then BPA shall not establish another WREGIS subaccount for «Customer Name» for the remaining term of this Agreement.

+End WREGIS Subaccount Option

+«#».
+REVISIONS

+BPA may unilaterally revise this exhibit:

+(1) to add or remove the terms and conditions of «Customer Name»’s WREGIS subaccount following either «Customer Name»’s election of a WREGIS subaccount pursuant to section 5 of this exhibit or either Party’s notice for termination of a WREGIS subaccount; and

+(2) to incorporate any significant edits related to a change to the commercial tracking system, pursuant to the last paragraph of section 5 of this exhibit.

+All other changes require mutual agreement.